 If there is a significant delay from turning on your hot tap to actually getting hot water, then secondary circulation should be a considered.
 This is often necessary in larger installations with longer pipe runs.
-The water contained within the pipes needs to be drawn off, (and typically wasted!) before fresh hot water becomes available from the cylinder.
-Furthermore, the newly replenished hot water in the pipe will again cool down, only to be drawn off again, the next time the tap is used.
+The water contained within the pipes needs to be drawn off, (and typically wasted!) before the hot water gets to the outlet.
+Furthermore, the newly replenished hot water in the pipe will again cool down, only to be drawn off again the next time the tap is used.
 This is inefficient and encourages water wastage; a volume of water is heated, allowed to cool and then drawn off.

-Secondary Circulation circuits can generally be retro-fitted to existing systems depending on the system layout and design.
+Hot water secondary circulation circuits are best designed into new hot water systems where required, but can generally be retro-fitted to depending on the existing pipe layout and design.

 Please feel free to contact Megaflo Unvented to discuss you requirements or to arrange an on-site survey.